Shares of Estee Lauder Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Estee Lauder Has Fallen Below Previous 52-Week Low

-Shares of Estee Lauder (NYSE:EL) traded at a new 52-week low today of $155.51.
-So far today approximately 158,000 shares have been exchanged, as compared to an average 30-day volume of 2.3 million shares.
+Shares of Estee Lauder (NYSE:EL) traded at a new 52-week low today of $140.94.
+Approximately 591,000 shares have changed hands today, as compared to an average 30-day volume of 2.5 million shares.

 The Estee Lauder Companies Inc. manufactures and markets a wide range of skin care, makeup, fragrance, and hair care products.
 The Company's products are sold in countries and territories around the world.